ozzs/monobox/README.md

 ### The Songs Carousel
 What music app would it be without a _Songs Carousel_, right?
-For you to get to the _Songs Carousel_, just press on any song in a playlist, on any screen you'd like (e.g. Choosing a song from the _Library_ screen will create a queue of all the songs from the _Library_ for you).
+For you to get to the _Songs Carousel_, just press on any song in a playlist, on any screen you'd like (e.g. Choosing a song from the _Library_ screen will create a queue of all the songs from the _Library_ for you). <br />

+#### Skip Songs
+So the _Songs Carousel_ is quite intuitive and familiar to use. <br />
+To skip to the next or previous song - click on :arrow_backward: / :arrow_forward: at the bottom of the screen, or alternatively slide the song artwork to the right / left. <br />

+#### Repeat
+You also have the :repeat: button which determines whether the list of songs that is currently playing:
+- will repeat itself endlessly :infinity:
+- will repeat once :repeat_one:
+- will not repeat itself at all

+#### Slider
+Above the _Slider_, the current running time of the song (on the left) and the time remaining until the end of the song (on the right) are indicated. <br />
+Did you like a certain part of the song?
+The _Slider_ itself allows you to move forward and backward in the song.

+#### Like Button
+Pressing the :heart: button will add the song you selected to the Liked Songs playlist that appears on the _Homescreen_ and the _Liked Songs_ screen (in the navigation drawer). <br />
+***INSERT: SongsCarousel GIF, skip song forward, then backward, click the repeat button 3 times, use the slider to move inside the song, press like, go to Homescreen, then Liked Songs***

+### The Current Song Tab
+You will notice that if a song from a playlist is playing in the background, a new tab will appear at the bottom of the screen, indicating which song is being played, which also (similar to the _Songs Carousel_) allows you to move forward and backward in the song with the _Slider_ and skip to the next or previous song.
+***INSERT: Homescreen GIF (continuation of previous GIF), moving the slider forward and backward, using the arrow functions as well***

 ### Toggle Themes
 As mentioned before, you can switch themes between dark mode and light mode, using the moon icon that appears at the top right corner of the navigation drawer.